Amazon Marketplace

 SIA (Sell-In Agreement) is a contract that governs how a distributor or manufacturer sells to a retailer (e.g., Amazon), including prices and conditions.
 A clear SIA creates transparent business relationships and reduces disputes.
 SIAs should address volume incentives and return policies.
 Sellers negotiating with distributors or directly with platforms should use formal SIAs.

-Open term pageSIOC
+Open glossary pageSIOC

 Ships in Own Container